 - Novo Banco

-Also, if you plan to stay in Portugal for a short period, it will be a good option to use cloud-based banks such as N26, Revolut, or Transferwise.
+Also, if you plan to stay in Portugal for a short period, it may be a good idea to use banks or fintech solutions such as N26, Revolut, or Transferwise.

 The banks below can be good options for investors: